scality/metalk8s/docs/installation/services.rst

 This page displays two monitoring indicators:

 #. the Cluster Status, which evaluates if control-plane services are all up and
-   running
+   running,
-#. the list of alerts stored in :term:`Alertmanager`
+#. the list of alerts stored in :term:`Alertmanager`.

 .. _quickstart-services-grafana: